awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

             ```

             Your account ID and region may differ from the example above\.
-   2. If above command returns output with `--random-fully` in it.
+   2. If above command returns output with `--random-fully` flag.
 A new manifest should be applied for `kube-proxy` on your cluster.
+Below are steps,
       1. Replace placeholders for  **REGION** and **MASTER_ENDPOINT** in below manifest.
          1. **REGION**: with EKS cluster region.
 Example: `us-east-1`
          2. **MASTER_ENDPOINT**: with EKS cluster api-server endpoint.
 It should look similar to this, `https://FGHJ474NNDJFKFKNGJGJGKN44.sk1.us-east-1.eks.amazonaws.com`